Brennan Program Summer Circle

 - An additional 10 ROJ points (equalling 20 in total for the Photo Competition)

-- A gift voucher to The School of Life (self-development and philosophy classes)
+- A gift voucher to the value of $50

 - Brennan Program Prize Pack